FizzBuzz the ROS2 way

 In this tutorial you are going to make a CMake package.
 This will allow you to write nodes in both python and c++ and create custom ROS2 message types.
 There is an option to create a python only package as well, however python packages cannot contain custom ROS2 messages.
 The ROS2 tutorial linked above has more information about that.

-The first step is to create a new package in your workspace.
 Navigate to the src directory in your catkin workspace and create a package named fizzbuzz with dependencies of std_msgs and rclpy.

-ros2 pkg create --build-type ament_cmake fizzbuzz --dependencies std_msgs rclpy
+cd ~/ros2_ws/src ros2 pkg create --build-type ament_cmake fizzbuzz --dependencies std_msgs rclpy

 Now you will have a directory named fizzbuzz inside your src directory that contains the following files.

 We also need a to create a directory for the python files we will make in the following steps.
-Create a directory named fizzbuzz with an empty file named __init__.py inside.

-touch fizzbuzz/__init__.py
+cd ~/ros2_ws/src/fizzbuzz mkdir fizzbuzz touch fizzbuzz/__init__.py

 Now your package should look like this.